Reblooming Amaryllis: Two Ways to Grow Amaryllis Bulbs Indoors

 It is important to water sparingly when amaryllis bulbs emerge from dormancy.
 The best way to do this is to keep the pots in trays and add water to trays, instead of watering the soil directly.
 Do this until the flower stalk is about 20cm tall.

-If you water the soil directly from the start, the flower stalk may not emerge and will be overwhelmed by leaves.
+If you water the soil directly from the start, the flower stalk may not emerge or will be overwhelmed by leaves.
 Once it is growing well, however, it is fine water the soil directly.

 It is also best to let the compost dry completely between waterings.
 And the bulbs should not sit in water for long periods of time because this can make them rot.